 - Attending a training or workshop

 Most important thing to remember is that the reason for travel is first and foremost business.
+Our team of 1099 specialist provides information to better understand business travel and tax deductions.

 Another important thing to remember while you travel for work is that all your meals whether or not they are eaten in a work meeting can be written off for 50%.